mircare/Porter5/README.md

 ## How to run Porter 5 with/without PSI-BLAST
 ```
-# Porter 5 looks for HHblits only (fast and accurate prediction)
+# To exploit HHblits only (for fast and accurate predictions)
 $ python3 Porter5/Porter5.py -i Porter5/example/2FLGA.fasta --cpu 4 --fast

-# Porter 5 looks for PSI-BLAST and HHblits (very accurate prediction)
+# To exploit both PSI-BLAST and HHblits (for very accurate predictions)
 $ python3 Porter5/Porter5.py -i Porter5/example/2FLGA.fasta --cpu 4
 ```